O-1B Visa for Extraordinary Ability in the Arts

 8 CFR §214.2(o)(3)(ii).

-2. You have has achieved national or international recognition for achievements evidenced by critical reviews or other published materials by or about the individual in major newspapers, trade journals, magazines, or other publications;
+- You have achieved national or international recognition for achievements evidenced by critical reviews or other published materials by or about the individual in major newspapers, trade journals, magazines, or other publications;

-6. You have either commanded a high salary or will command a high salary or other substantial remuneration for services in relation to others in the field;
+- You have either commanded a high salary or will command a high salary or other substantial remuneration for services in relation to others in the field; or, comparable evidence.

 O-1B Process